AlBaldwin/React-Music-Player-with-Cypress/README.md

-## This project is still under development

 # React Music Player App with Cypress Testing

-This React music player app was built as a project in a React Dev camp course I recently enrolled in.
+This React music player app was built through a React Dev camp course I recently enrolled in.
 I have added a test framework using Cypress to experiment with so i can have a better understanding of reacts JSX, Components, props and state using the cypress react-selector library.

 ## Available Scripts